pavelsuk/vscode_how2/README.md

     "python.pythonPath": "C:\\dev\\Anaconda3\\envs\\py36\\python.exe"
 ```

-- If it doesn't work correctly (eg. your terminal is not swithing to specific environment), you can play with settings for your terminal and add
+- If it doesn't work correctly (eg. your terminal is not switching to specific environment), you can play with settings for your terminal and add

 ``` json
     "terminal.integrated.shellArgs.windows": [